leenabhandari/meme-emotion/README.md

 To generate video: (Sentient.io APIs)
 ![Flowchart](https://i.ibb.co/PNCkFXq/Sentinent-Flowchart.jpg)
 1. Run ASR with voice detection.
 2. Run video splitting notebook.
+For now, we have hardcoded the start time values, end time values and the dialogues based on the Avengers Infinity War trailer (which is the videoplayback.mp4 file).
 This generates small clips of dialogs.

 To generate model: